 When to Change the Batteries in Your Smoke Detector

 The smoke alarms throughout your home help play a crucial role in keeping you and your family safe by alerting you to potential dangers.
-However, the best smoke alarms are no use if they do not have working batteries.
-It is important that you check and test home smoke alarms often replace the batteries in order to ensure they are working properly.
+However, the best smoke alarms provide no value if they do not have working batteries.
+It is important that you check and test home smoke alarms often and replace the batteries in order to ensure the detectors are working properly.

 What Smoke Alarm Do You Have?